Time flies! Until one day you're 42 and going, "Wow, I've learned a few things"...

 In looking at their heart, you're looking at their quality: are they more emotional, fiery, or more serene?
 Do they have a big heart that thinks a lot about others a lot, or are they more self-concerned?
 And look at their mind too: are they more broad-minded and open-minded?
 Or do they think in more narrow, repeating ways?

 In looking at their heart, mind and body, you can discern their soul-age.
 I believe we usually choose people of a similar soul-age to relate to.
-They are likely learning similar lessons as we are.
+Someone of a similar soul-age to us is likely learning similar lessons as we are.
+An older soul has more developed Love in their being.
+They are gentler, calmer, and wiser - even if they also have things like anxiety or worry going on.
 Relating to a much older soul can be very uncomfortable for a younger soul: they are less reactive, less emotional.
 They may even seem unloving.
 But there can be rapid growth also for the younger soul if they can trust in the older soul's vision and direction.
-Either way, its wise to practice appreciating people in all three of their aspects: mind, heart, and body, since you will be relating to them in all three ways.

 You Haven't Seen All of Them Until You've Seen Their Pain